 Winner: Taking into account the limitations of HubSpot’s free plan and the price of the paid account, I’m going to give this point to ActiveCampaign.
 After all, it better caters to email marketers than HubSpot, which is primarily a CRM tool.
 3-2 to ActiveCampaign.

 The reporting features for both HubSpot and ActiveCampaign are excellent.
 As you can see in the screenshot below, ActiveCampaign has a report for everything (contacts, deals, email newsletters, automations, etc.), meaning you can analyze every aspect of your sales and marketing efforts in detail.
+A cool feature of ActiveCampaign is the Deal Task Overview Report, which gives you access to data on CRM-related tasks and outcomes.

 With HubSpot, you can choose what appears on your reporting dashboard and you can see multiple reports side-by-side.
 This makes it really easy to get a more holistic view of what’s working and what isn’t, and, as you also have the sales rep performance data, you can see who’s working and who isn’t.
 What’s more, you have the option to make your reports public or private and choose who specifically you want to share what with.